igem-waterloo/wiki2019/Markdown/Results.md

 ![T1](https://2019.igem.org/wiki/images/8/83/T--Waterloo--T1.png)

 These differences in toxicity profiles are demonstrated by the key inhibitory concentrations in figure 7.
 Linuron’s IC<sub>50</sub> value is higher than that of 3,4-DCA, demonstrating that linuron is generally less toxic than 3,4-DCA.
 This agrees with reported toxicity values (Tixier, 2002) (Santos, 2014).
 Comparing IC<sub>10</sub> values shows that 3,4-DCA starts showing toxic effects at a much lower concentration than linuron, due to steeper slope of the plot for linuron.
 The steeper slope of linuron’s plot also means that linuron’s IC<sub>90</sub> is much lower than that of 3,4-DCA.
-This means that ful growth inhibition actually requires a lower concentration of linuron than of 3,4-DCA, despite linuron’s lower IC<sub>50</sub>.
+This means that full growth inhibition actually requires a lower concentration of linuron than of 3,4-DCA, despite linuron’s lower IC<sub>50</sub>.
 These differences highlight the importance of examining the entire toxicity profile and various inhibitory concentrations, since these convey much more information that the IC<sub>50</sub> value alone.

 We have therefore experimentally deteremined the toxicity profiles of both linuron and 3,4-DCA toward wild type *B. diazoefficiens*, validating our experimental approach.
 This information provides also a reference point against which to compare engineered strains, other toxins, or bacterial species.

 ## Single-timepoint experiment with wild-type *B. diazoefficiens*

-In addition to the growth curve experiment peformed with *B. diazoefficiens* and linuron and 3,4-DCA, we also completed this experiment in single-time point format.
+In addition to the growth curve experiment peformed with *B. diazoefficiens* both in linuron and 3,4-DCA, we also completed this experiment in single-time point format.
 This was done using one Abs<sub>600</sub> after 22 hours incubation at 30 C. Figures 8 and 9 show plots of Abs<sub>600</sub> versus toxin concentration.
 These results are shown in figures 8, 9, and 10.
 Fitting was performed to the four parameter in equation 1.

 ![LinBd1](https://2019.igem.org/wiki/images/5/5b/T--Waterloo--LinBd1.png)